DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 3. Plug in an appropriate power supply for your device (Official Raspberry Pi or Canakit power supplies are a good choice.)
 4. Watch the monitor for signs of life.

-Booting could take several minutes the first time.
+> Booting takes about three minutes the first time.
 If you see a Raspberry Pi Desktop logo on the monitor, things are moving in the right direction.
 Just be patient.

 ## Initial Update of the Operating System
 Staying current on Operating System updates is key to maintaining a stable and secure environment.
 This step shows how to update Raspberry Pi OS using command-line tools.
 This can either be done by opening a command prompt from the Raspberry Pi Desktop or you can use Secure Shell (SSH) from a remote machine to do this.